cidetec-energy-storage/cideMOD/docs/source/install_from_docker.rst

 Windows
 ~~~~~~~~

-Note: You need Windows 10 or higher
+Note: Windows 10 or higher version is required

 Detailed instructions are given in the `Windows Docker Webpage <https://docs.docker.com/desktop/windows/install/>`_